 Since this camper is really designed for two – and maybe a pet and/or kiddo – this should be plenty of hanging storage.
 If you require tux, tails, and evening gowns on the road – keep looking.

 The Liberty features a Northstar-branded Emerson digital thermostat.
 Digital thermostats allow more precise control over the internal temperature than analog thermostats.

-Looking back through my reviews, I often comment that the kitchen countertop is enough for meal prep or dish washing, but not both at the same time.
+Looking back through my reviews, I often comment that the kitchen countertop is enough for meal prep or dishwashing, but not both at the same time.
 That’s also the case here.
 Pick one of these activities and you’ll have the space needed.
-Northstar could have opted for a larger sink and/or flush-mount cooktop, but the size and positioning of these items is well balanced.
+Northstar could have opted for a larger sink and/or flush-mount cooktop, but the size and positioning of these items are well balanced.

 Some folks might lament only having two cooktop burners, and/or the absence of an oven.
 Northstar could have worked those features in, but then those same folks may have complained about the subsequently missing storage and countertop space.

 Truck camper design is all about finding the right trade-offs for every camper model.
 In my book, Northstar designed this kitchen just right.
 Smart choices abound.

 The two large upper kitchen cabinets will likely fill with dry foods, cups, and dishes.
 The pull-up cabinet doors feature stainless gas struts to hold them in the open position – hands-free.
 The gas struts and push-latches also ensure these cabinets won’t spill their contents on an off-road trail.

 For those who can’t live without a microwave, a microwave is an available option for this location.
 It may even be possible to install a small convection microwave for the opportunity to bake.
 No propane oven?
 No problem.